 On the Data Development page, create a node.
 In the node, edit the code to include the prohibited

-NoteThe extension is configured to ignore file commit events in the specified workspace.
+NoteAccording to the extension configuration, the check does not apply to file commit events in the specified workspace.
 Therefore, the extension check is not triggered when you commit a node that contains the

 MAX_PTfunction.
-The check is triggered when you publish the node that contains theMAX_PTfunction.
+The check is triggered only when you deploy the node that contains theMAX_PTfunction.